 We talked a little bit about protecting young trees over the winter but what about any type of tree you really want to protect?
 What about trees that are not native to the Pacific Northwest?
 Will they simply die?
 I know a lot of people that have out of zone trees such as lemon trees or palm trees that are planted in large pots and they simply bring them indoors during the winter season, but one that is not possible?
 How do you winterize a tree or protect it?

 Trees naturally go dormant in the winter time.
 They will sense the changing temperature and light and have their own dormancy controls to do what they are designed to do.
 The mechanism called ‘senescence’, is built into a tree telling it to close down for winter.
 They continue to regulate their metabolism on the inside even though the outside shows no signs of life.
 This decrease in photosynthesis will allow the tree to continue to grow its roots while laying dormant above the soil.
-However, a dormant tree still needs to be protected to remain healthy and free from disease and insects.
+However, a dormant tree still needs to be protected to remain fit and free from disease and insects.
 Here are some ways to protect or winterize a tree.

 Only prune the dead and diseased or overlapping branches in late fall.
 If you start to prune live branches you could promote excess growth, which could kill the tree over the winter.
 Only cut off dead or dying limbs and encourage new strong growth in the spring.